ARB666/scraping_tool_fastapi/README.md

 4. After scraping, you can view the json file containing the data inside "scraper_fast_api/data" directory.
 Similarly, all images scraped are inside "scraper_fast_api/data/images".

-5. Use the command `docker-compose down-v` to stop and remove the containers.
+5. Use the command `docker-compose down -v` to stop and remove the containers.